Ingredients what you’ll need.

 Wholemeal flour is made from the whole of the wheat grain.
 If the flour is steel-crushed, the wheat-germ is separated from the white part of the grain and returned to the white flour at the end of the grinding process.
 Wholemeal flour produces heavier results than white flour, so is often used in combination.

-A ground wheat flour that looks like plain flour, but is a special grade, which is the perfect blend for making delicate pasta or noodles.
-Some chef’s use ’00’ flour to make pizza bases, too.
+A ground wheat flour that looks like plain flour, but is a different grade, this is a blend for making delicate pasta or noodles.
+Some chef’s use ’00’ flour to make pizza bases.

 In an airtight container in a cool, dry place.